 Providence Portland Medical Center is part of a not-for-profit network of hospitals, health plans, physicians, clinics and affiliated health services.
 We are recognized for excellence in patient care and research in areas such as cancer, heart, orthopedics, women's health, rehabilitation services and behavioral health.

 We are committed providing compassionate, reliable and safe care.
 That’s why we continually implement quality initiatives that ensure our patients receive the absolute best care.
-Our shows ours progress on five quality measures.

 - Krista Farnham, chief executive officer